maserlib/maser4py/README.rst

 From Python, enter "import maser".
 The module also offers specific command line interfaces.

-For more details, see the user manual in pdf format (doc/build/latex/maser4py.pdf) or html format (doc/build/index.html).
+For more details, see the maser4py user manual available in the pdf format (in doc/build/latex/maser4py.pdf) or from https://pypi.python.org/pypi/maser4py (see in "Package Documentation").

 Tree
 ====